This is the multi-page printable view of this section. Click here to print.

 • Minimum

-Network Out DroppedNumber of packet drops transmitted from the network interfaceCount
+Network Out DroppedNumber of transmitted packets dropped on network interfaceCount

 • Average